 - Michael is a LEADER trained and accredited mediator

 - Advised the owners of the containership Rena and its P&I and hull insurers on the many claims and issues arising from the grounding of the ship off the New Zealand coast.
+He was appointed within a few hours of the grounding.
 This was the largest maritime incident to have occurred in New Zealand.
 Work included limitation, oil spill, wreck, salvage, cargo claims, clean up, third party business/cultural claims, negotiations with the New Zealand Government, local government and regulators, criminal prosecutions and environmental issues.
-This involved gathering and managing a large team of lawyers and external consultants.
+This involved appointing and managing a large team of lawyers and external consultants.

-- Advised ship operators/cargo owners and insurers on most types of cargo claims, numbering in the hundreds.
+- Advised ship operators/cargo owners and insurers on most types of cargo claims.

 - Admiralty claims: Acted for clients in many admiralty claims, some of which have been significant to the development of the New Zealand admiralty jurisdiction.
 This work included the 2014 decision involving the cross-border insolvency of Korean shipowner STX and the ship New Giant.
 Acted for an admiralty claimant against the ship in court proceedings in New Zealand.
 The Court ordered that the admiralty claimant could continue with its in rem claim against the ship in New Zealand outside of the rehabilitation of STX taking place in Korea.
 The admiralty claimant was paid in full.